Lansoprazole treats indigestion and heartburn.

 Similar medicines

-If lansoprazole does not work or or you have difficulty taking it, your GP may suggest you try another proton pump inhibitor.
+Talk to your GP if lansoprazole does not work or you have difficulty taking it.
+Your GP may suggest a different proton pump inhibitor.

 Levels of magnesium in your blood may fall if you take lansoprazole longer than 3 months.